Three times a week, we do our podcast, Verdict with Ted Cruz.

 Then they're going to eliminate the legislative filibuster.

-Uh, they'll give them statehood and and God knows what other power grabs they'll put in place so they have power in their minds in perpetuity, at least on paper.
+Then they're going to make, let's say, D.C. and Puerto Rico, they'll give them statehood and God knows what other power grabs they'll put in place so they have power in their minds in perpetuity, at least on paper.

-You want sanctuary cities, sanctuary states, the United Sanctuary states of America, you'll get it under the left wing in this country.
+You want sanctuary cities, sanctuary states, the United Sanctuary States of America, you'll get it under the left wing in this country.

 Anyway, so in Pennsylvania, the guy that won the Democratic nomination is a guy by the name of John Fetterman.